Financial Aid and Scholarships

 - Supporting nondegree students who are ineligible to apply for federal financial aid

 - Offering tuition assistance to students who struggle just to meet household expenses

 - Providing emergency funds for students in an unexpected financial crisis

-Complete and submit the application form and supporting documents no later than March 31 for the fall semester.
+Complete and submit the application form and supporting documents no later than Friday, April 11, for the summer 2014 semester.

 Endowed Continuing Education Scholarships

 The Fischer Family Scholarship offers recognition and financial assistance to outstanding undergraduate students who have a demonstrated need, as defined by the FAFSA, and have completed the online scholarship application.